anukat2015/querix/readme.md

 Each production can subscribe to a RabbitMQ queue (see Configuration section).

-When an object should be updated, a new message should be sent to the queue, and have the following format :
+When a campaign should be updated, a new message should be sent to the queue, and have the following format :

     {
-        type: "object", // Type of the object (see configuration section)
+        type: "campaigns", // Type of the overview (e.g. Campaigns, Ads, DIP ...)
         id: 72 // ID of the object in MySQL
     }